Neil Zurcher

-Neil Zurcher (born November 12, 1935) is a retired American television reporter for Fox-TV affiliate WJW-TV Channel 8 in Cleveland, Ohio.
-He is best known for his travel segment One Tank Trips.
+Neil Zurcher (November 12, 1935 – January 8, 2025) was an American television reporter for Fox-TV affiliate WJW-TV Channel 8 in Cleveland, Ohio.
+He was best known for his travel segment One Tank Trips.

-Early life and career
+Background

-Zurcher was born on November 12, 1935 in Henrietta, Ohio, near Oberlin.
-Zurcher joined the Marines and after being honorably discharged 1954, began working as a reporter for the Oberlin News-Tribune.
+Zurcher was born on November 12, 1935, in Henrietta, Ohio, near Oberlin.
+Zurcher joined the Marines and after being honorably discharged in 1954, began working as a reporter for the Oberlin News-Tribune.
 Seven years later Zurcher made the switch from print to broadcasting when he became a reporter for WEOL radio in Elyria, OH.
 During his time at the station he purchased a 16mm motion picture camera and began filming many of the stories he reported and sold the footage to WJW-TV in Cleveland.
 Zurcher became a full-time television reporter for WJW in 1967.
-He covered some of his biggest regional stories during the 1960s included the Palm Sunday tornado of 1965, the Kent State Vietnam War protests, and the 1968 Ohio Pen Riot.
+He covered some of his biggest regional stories during the 1960s including the Palm Sunday tornado of 1965, the Kent State Vietnam War protests, and the 1968 Ohio Pen Riot.
 WJW observed Zurcher's retirement on November 22, 2016, which coincided with WJW meteorologist Dick Goddard's retirement.